flaneurette/Windows-Migrate/README.md

 Eventhough all scripts are thoroughly tested on Windows 10 and Windows 11, edge cases may exist.
 The scripts are intended for IT administrators and power users for **legitimate migration and backup purposes**.

-## Why `.bat` Files?

-You might wonder: *“Why did you use batch files instead of an executable?”*

-We chose `.bat` files intentionally for several reasons:

-1. **Full transparency**
-   - Every command in a `.bat` file is readable.
-You can audit it line by line to see exactly what it does.
-   - With an `.exe`, all operations are hidden, so you would need reverse-engineering skills to verify safety.

-2. **Safety first**
-   - `.bat` files cannot silently inject code, install hidden drivers, or persist in ways executables can.
-   - Even though they require admin privileges for some tasks, they do *only what you can see*.

-3. **Cross-system compatibility**
-   - Batch files work natively on Windows 10 and 11 without any extra dependencies.
-   - You don’t need a compiler, installer, or any third-party software.

-4. **Ease of modification**
-   - If you want to tweak or customize the migration process, you can directly edit the `.bat` scripts.
-   - With an `.exe`, modifying behavior safely is extremely difficult.

-5. **Transparency builds trust**
-   - Using `.bat` makes it clear that this tool is designed for IT admins and power users who care about **seeing and controlling what happens** on their system.

-**Bottom line:**
-`.bat` files may look “scary” at first glance, but they are actually the **safest, most auditable, and flexible** way to perform full Windows migration.

 ## Installation

-Verification.
+### Verification.

-As administrator, right click and run `/Migrate/verify.bat`
+As administrator, right click and run `/Migrate/Verify.bat`

-This checks if all files are valid.
+This checks if all files are valid by comparing their hashes.
 It should return OK.
 If it fails, do not proceed, delete all files and open a ticket and please post the console output.

 ### On the old Windows PC:
 1. Copy the `Migrate` folder to your **Desktop**.
 Follow these steps **in order**